UPPMAX/UPPMAX-documentation/docs/cluster_guides/backup.md

 `/proj/snicYYYY-X-ZZZZ`|`/proj/snic2022-6-85`  |SNIC projects         |Folders named `nobackup`

-Additionally, your home folder has snapshots taken, which take place more often and can be recoved yourself.
+Additionally, your home folder has snapshots taken, which take place more often and can be recovered yourself.
 See [the UPPMAX documentation on snapshots](snapshots.md).

 ## What should I put in directories with backup?

 Irreplaceable data that you are not actively working on.

-???- question "What are examples of irreplacable data?"
+???- question "What are examples of irreplaceable data?"

     Examples of irreplaceable data are: